-NOTE: Perform system tests during off-peak hours, such as early morning or late evening.
+NOTE: Perform system tests at off-peak hours.

-- 1. Inform the monitoring station that you are testing your system. - 2.
+- 1. Inform the central station that you are testing your system. - 2.
 Begin with the system in the Ready state. - 3.
-Perform a Bell/Battery test by pressing [][6][Master Code][4].
+Perform a Bell/Battery test by pressing [★][6][Master Code][4].
 The bell and keypad buzzer will sound for two seconds and all keypad lights will turn ON.
 Press [#] to exit. - 4.
 Activate each sensor in turn (e.g. open a door/window or walk in motion detector areas).
 From an LED keypad, observe the zone light turn ON when the zone is activated.
 The zone light will turn OFF when the system restores to normal (i.e. door or window closed).
 From an LCD keypad, the following message will be displayed when each zone is activated...